How to be financially prepared when your parent needs long term care

 What about financially preparing for the care of an elderly loved one.
 How about documents?
 Do you even know what documents you will need when the time comes?
 Do you know what sources of income your elderly loved ones have?

-This is part of a continuing series of article and helpful tips and insights into senior care and senior transition services by Nick Santoro and Joe Santoro of Personal Property Managers.
+This is part of a continuing best in class series of article and helpful tips and insights into senior care and senior transition services by Nick Santoro and Joe Santoro of Personal Property Managers.
 Personal Property Managers specializes in senior transition services such as downsizing, content clean out and removal, estate sales, full service real estate and property sale and moving.

 We’d like to share with you some recent information conducted by Genworth Financial about the cost of caring for our seniors.
 We think this will not only be informative but a real eye opener.